 - You are free to experiment with products.
 If one product doesn’t sell you can easily switch to another without losing any money.

 - You don’t need as many resources as for a normal e-commerce business because you don’t need to do things like packaging, shipping, returns, stock level, etc.

-Want to learn how to set up a successful Shopify store in no time?
-The linked post wil guide you through step-by-step.
+Want to learn how to set up a Shopify store in no time?
+The linked post will guide you step-by-step.